 Why MUA?

-• Excellent facilities – MUA has excellent, state of the art facilities including, a Clinical Skills Training Center, and interactive group learning facilities.
-Additionally, MUA students are able to learn on actual cadavers in the gross anatomy laboratory.
+- Excellent facilities – MUA has excellent, state-of-the-art facilities including, a Clinical Skills Training Center, and interactive group learning facilities.
+Additionally, MUA students can learn with actual cadavers in the gross anatomy laboratory.

 Medical University of the Americas Curriculum

-Our curriculum focuses on six core competencies: patient care, scientific and medical knowledge, lifelong learning, scholarship and collaboration, professionalism, communication and interpersonal skills as well as social and community context of healthcare.
-You will take many different courses across your semesters on Nevis and also pursue core clinical rotations in your third and fourth year to help you put the theory into practice.
+Our curriculum focuses on six core competencies: patient care, scientific and medical knowledge, lifelong learning, scholarship and collaboration, professionalism, communication, and interpersonal skills as well as the social and community context of healthcare.
+You will take many different courses across your semesters on Nevis and also pursue core clinical rotations in your third and fourth years to help you put the theory into practice.

 Course Duration: 4 years